titoBouzout/SideBarEnhancements/readme.md

 Provides the basics: new file/folder, edit, open/run, reveal, find in selected/parent/project, cut, copy, paste, paste in parent, rename, move, delete, refresh....

-The not so basic: copy paths as URIs, URLs, content as UTF8, content as data:uri base64 ( nice for embedding into CSS! ), copy as tags img/a/script/style, duplicate, open with...
+The not so basic: copy paths as URIs, URLs, content as UTF8, content as data:uri base64 ( nice for embedding into CSS! ), copy as tags img/a/script/style, duplicate

+Close, move, open and restore buffers affected by a rename/move command.

+Preference to control if a buffer should be closed when affected by a deletion operation.

 Allows to display "file modified date" and "file size" on statusbar.